meteatamel/knative-tutorial/README.md

 [![Serverless with Knative](./docs/images/serverless-with-knative.png)](https://speakerdeck.com/meteatamel/serverless-with-knative)

 ## Pre-requisites
 We assume that you have a Kubernetes cluster with Knative (and its dependency Istio) installed already.
-If you need to install Istio and Knative, see [Knative Installation](https://github.com/knative/docs/blob/master/docs/install/README.md) page.
-For Google Kubernetes Engine specific instructions, see [Knative Install on Google Kubernetes Engine](https://github.com/knative/docs/blob/master/docs/install/Knative-with-GKE.md) page.
+If you need to install Istio and Knative, see [Knative Installation](https://www.knative.dev/docs/install/) page.
+For Google Kubernetes Engine specific instructions, see [Install on Google Kubernetes Engine](https://www.knative.dev/docs/install/knative-with-gke/) page.

 We built and tested on Knative version 0.5 on Google Kubernetes Engine (GKE) with Istio but the samples should work on any Kubernetes cluster with Knative.